 13 Things You Might Not Know About the Pine Barrens

-Most of us only know New Jersey’s Pine Barrens as that weird wasteland we drive past on our way to the Shore.
+Today is National New Jersey Day, which is a pretty peculiar thing for a day to be.
+We thought about celebrating by driving around a traffic circle a few times.
+Or maybe going to a mall.
+Or having somebody else pump our gas!
+Instead, we decided to find out more about one of our region’s most remarkable features: the Pine Barrens.
+Most of us only know the Pine Barrens as that wasteland we drive past on our way to the Shore.
 But push a little deeper in, as John McPhee did in his 1967 book The Pine Barrens, and you’ll uncover a whole weird world.
 Here, a compendium of lore about our very own local wilderness.

 1. The 1.1-million-acre Pinelands Natural Reserve stretches south and west from northern Ocean County and makes up 22 percent of New Jersey’s total land mass.
 Created by Congress in 1978, the reserve was designated an International Biosphere Reserve in 1988.
 It’s bigger than either Yosemite or Grand Canyon national park.